-The amounts outstanding are interest-free and the credit period ranges from 7 to 30 days (2019: 7 to 30 days).
+The amounts outstanding are interest-free and the credit period ranges from 7 to 30 days (2020: 7 to 30 days).

-The expected risks of default on trade receivables at the reporting date is insignificant as a majority of receivables is from the Land Transport Authority ("LTA").
+The expected risks of default on trade and other receivables at the reporting date is insignificant as a majority of receivables is from the Land Transport Authority ("LTA") and from creditworthy parties where Management has assessed the credit risk to be low.
 For the remaining receivables, the concentration of credit risk is limited due to the customer base being large and unrelated.
 Management is of the view that there has not been a significant change in credit quality and the amounts are still considered recoverable.
+Receivables from LTA are classified as current as they are expected to be received within the Group's normal operating cycle.

-An allowance has been made for estimated irrecoverable amounts of the Group of \$193,000 (2019 : \$9,000) and of the Company of \$156,000 (2019 : \$9,000).
-Allowance recognised in Profit or Loss amounted to \$188,000 (2019 : \$9,000) for Group and \$151,000 (2019 : \$9,000) for Company.
+An allowance has been made for estimated irrecoverable amounts of the Group of \$56,000 (2020 : \$400,000) and of the Company of \$43,000 (2020 : \$359,000).
+Write-back of allowance recognised in Profit or Loss amounted to \$344,000 (2020 : allowance of \$566,000) for Group and \$316,000 (2020 : allowance of \$358,000) for Company.
 This allowance is determined by reference to expected credit losses which incorporate forward looking estimates.
 There has been no significant change in the estimation techniques or significant assumptions made during the current reporting period in assessing the allowance for expected credit losses.